outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 - Ensure you have a diverse range of people running interviews to maximise the chance that applicants will see someone that looks like them and be more likely to feel at ease.
 - Be mindful of how people are acting in interviews.
 Check your employees are behaving in a kind and respectful manner with applicants and championing your culture and values.
 - Provide support and training for anyone involved in interviews.
 It’s not enough to assume senior people can magically be amazing at interviews.
 Developing a group of people that are interested and engaged with the process acts as a real advertisement for why your company is a great place to work.
-- Reward people for being involved in hiring and be sure not to pile this on top of existing workloads as a side thought.
+- Reward people for being involved in hiring and create space for them to do it well.
 Hiring is a core part of the job and needs to be acknowledged as such.

 ## Summary